muritane/agent-theory/README.md

 ---

-## Why This Core Holds Together
+## Why This Core Holds

 This framework relies only on unavoidable facts:

 * resources are bounded,
 * observations are partial,
 * action is locally irreversible,
+* scale requires exact templates,
 * boundaries determine agency,
-* commitments collapse future options,
-* environments change.
+* redesign authority preserves viability.

 Everything else is downstream.